Skip to content

 As one principal shared:

 “Families left saying, ‘I finally understand how my child thinks about math.’
-That changes everything.”Across all of these moments, one theme was clear: when learning becomes joyful and shared, communities grow stronger — together.
+That changes everything.”
+Across all of these moments, one theme was clear: when learning becomes joyful and shared, communities grow stronger — together.

-From Birmingham’s groundbreaking research, to long-term partnerships in Texas, Iowa, and across the country, to the spark of confidence in a single student on JiJi Day — this year’s impact is collective, meaningful, and deeply human.
+From Birmingham’s groundbreaking research, to long-term partnerships in Texas, Iowa, Illinois, and across the country, to the spark of confidence in a single student on JiJi Day — this year’s impact is collective, meaningful, and deeply human.

 Educators are making it real.